Akron/pdf-reorganizer/README.md

 ![pdf-reorganizer](demo/pdf-reorganizer.png)

-PDF-reorg is a web component to help rearrange and split PDFs.
+pdf-reorganizer is a web component to help rearrange and split PDFs.
-It does not modify PDF documents itself, but creates a [processing instruction](processing-directives) that can be implemented independent of PDF processing APIs or programming languages.
-PDF-reorg is heavily inspired by [PDF-Arranger](https://github.com/pdfarranger/pdfarranger) and is based on [PDF.js](https://github.com/mozilla/pdf.js).
+It does not modify PDF documents itself, but creates a [processing instruction](#processing-instructions) that can be implemented independent of PDF processing APIs or programming languages. pdf-reorganizer is heavily inspired by [PDF-Arranger](https://github.com/pdfarranger/pdfarranger) and is based on [PDF.js](https://github.com/mozilla/pdf.js).

+Reorganization supports:
+- Splits
+- Deletions
+- Movements
+- Rotations

-# Usage
+# Integration

 ```html